ringo/ringojs/README.txt

 Helma NG provides several ways to access and set the module path.
-The simplest is to set the HELMA_MODULE_PATH environment variable, separating multiple entries with ':' or whatever character is used to seprate PATH entries on your system:
+The simplest is to set the HELMA_MODULE_PATH environment variable, separating multiple entries with ':' or whatever character is used to separate PATH entries on your system:

      export HELMA_MODULE_PATH=../foo/lib:../my/lib